Dynamic-Capital/Dynamic-Capital/docs/codex_cli_workflow.md

 - `--verify` – run `npm run verify` after the post-pull steps.
 - `--dry-run` – preview the steps without executing commands.
 - `--reset-issues` – clear the cached failure history before running tasks again.
+- `--agent <id>` – scope failure history and reminders to a specific Codex agent (also via `CODEX_AGENT_ID`).
+- `--no-shared-cache` – skip the shared dependency cache when coordinating with other agents.

 Run `scripts/codex-workflow.js --help` to see the full list of options.

 The helper keeps a small JSON file (`.codex-workflow-state.json`, ignored by Git) that tracks which steps failed recently.
+Each `--agent` gets its own failure history so multiple Codex assistants can run the workflow without overwriting each other's reminders.
 When a task fails multiple times, the CLI surfaces targeted troubleshooting tips before the next run.
 Use `--reset-issues` if you want to discard that history and silence the reminders.

+To speed up cooperative runs, the helper fingerprints `package-lock.json` and shares `npm install` successes between agents.
+Skip the shared cache with `--no-shared-cache` (or `CODEX_DISABLE_SHARED_CACHE=1`) whenever you need a clean install.

 ## Suggested workflow